 What’s the secret to goodness in pumpkin spice lattes?
 You wouldn’t be far off to think of pumpkin.
 But add the word spice and you dig deeper to uncover the richness of nutmeg.[Tweet “dig deeper to uncover the richness of nutmeg. “]

 Do You Want to Know the Health Benefits of Nutmeg?

 The botanical name for nutmeg is Myristica fragrans.
 This evergreen tree is the only one in the world that yields two spices, nutmeg, and mace.
 The trees are native to Indonesia and are also plentiful in the Caribbean, particularly Grenada.

 Nutmeg is actually the seed of the tree and about the size of an apricot.
 Patience is indeed a virtue with nutmeg: the first harvest occurs seven to nine years after planting; the tree reaches full growth after 20 years.

 Nutmeg has a rich, robust aroma with a sweet and savory flavor.
 It can resemble the sweetness of cinnamon or the heartiness of clove.
 In addition to pumpkin spice, nutmeg is omnipresent in eggnog.
 Go ahead and toast the holiday season and enjoy some health benefits.

 Want to hear the good news about nutmeg so plentiful this time of year?

-Not only is it delicious, it is nutritious, too.
-It’s important to state that because consumption of nutmeg is often in bits – a dash here, a teaspoon there, you aren’t going to get your recommended daily allowance of nutrients from nutmeg.
+Not only is it delicious, but it is also nutritious, too.
+It’s important to state that because consumption of nutmeg is often in bits — a dash here, a teaspoon there, you aren’t going to get your recommended daily allowance of nutrients from nutmeg.

 But think of it as a helping hand, adding valued vitamins and minerals to your diet, as opposed to the “empty calories” often consumed in processed foods.